CyberCrime-Stoppers/Proton-Drive-Utilities/README.md

 in the sense you know that your in control of your data and whats transmited over the internet - the developer has no desire on accessing or collect anything. source code is available to read any time.

 Thank You!
-If you want to by me a coffee you can. you can support me any time.
+If you want to buy me a coffee you can. you can support me any time.

 you can always email me: